RsyncProject/rsync/rsync.1.md

 0. `--old-args`

-    This option tells rsync to stop trying to protect the arg values from unintended word-splitting or other misinterpretation by using its new backslash-escape idiom.
-The newest default is for remote filenames to only allow wildcards characters to be interpretated by the shell while protecting other shell-interpreted characters (and the args of options get even wildcards escaped).
-The only active wildcard characters on the remote side are: `*`, `?`, `[`, & `]`.
+    This option tells rsync to stop trying to protect the arg values on the remote side from unintended word-splitting or other misinterpretation.

+    The default in a modern rsync is for "shell-active" characters (including spaces) to be backslash-escaped in the args that are sent to the remote shell.
+The wildcard characters `*`, `?`, `[`, & `]` are not escaped in filename args (allowing them to expand into multiple filenames) while being protected in option args, such as [`--usermap`](#opt).

-    If you have a script that wants to use old-style arg splitting in the filenames, specify this option once.
-If the remote shell has a problem with any backslash escapes, specify the option twice.
+    If you have a script that wants to use old-style arg splitting in its filenames, specify this option once.
+If the remote shell has a problem with any backslash escapes at all, specify this option twice.

-    You may also control this setting via the RSYNC_OLD_ARGS environment variable.
+    You may also control this setting via the [`RSYNC_OLD_ARGS`](#) environment variable.
 If it has the value "1", rsync will default to a single-option setting.
 If it has the value "2" (or more), rsync will default to a repeated-option setting.
 If it is "0", you'll get the default escaping behavior.
 The environment is always overridden by manually specified positive or negative options (the negative is `--no-old-args`).

+    This option conflicts with the [`--protect-args`](#opt) option.

 0.  `--protect-args`, `-s`